 As well as this, groups often meet up spontaneously for a variety of runs in the beautiful surrounding of Bridport.
 We do in fact run on all terrains, over all distances and around the year.
 This is why we would encourage every runner, especially in winter time when it gets dark soon and roads/paths might be slippery to wear hi-visibility vests and suitable footwear.

 If you want to get a first impression of us, please click on the picture above to play the video of a Sunday run.

-Our membership fee is £30 per annum payable in April of each year.
+Our membership fee is £31 per annum payable in April of each year.
 Anyone over 16 and of all abilities is welcome to run with the club.
 We can do taster sessions for an introduction to the running club and invite visitors to join us for a guided or training run on Wednesdays and Sundays for a small fee of £1.
 And if you wish to then run regularly or just support the club, you are welcome to join.
 Membership not only gives you the pleasure to join other runners with different levels of experience but entitles you to enter any UK Athletics run events at the concession rate granted to club members (typically £2 less per event); see also “Five reasons why to join Bridport Runners” on our homepage.

 Finally, the training is not compulsory ─ if you just want to turn up for a run, then please do.

 Everyone should be treated with respect and should give respect to others.
 If you are worried about how you or someone else is being treated at the club by another person you can talk to our Welfare Officer John Smith.